hashicorp/terraform-provider-awscc/docs/resources/elasticache_serverless_cache.md

 <a id="nestedatt--cache_usage_limits--data_storage"></a>
 ### Nested Schema for `cache_usage_limits.data_storage`

-Required:

-- `unit` (String) The unit of cached data capacity of the Serverless Cache.

 Optional:

 - `maximum` (Number) The maximum cached data capacity of the Serverless Cache.
 - `minimum` (Number) The minimum cached data capacity of the Serverless Cache.
+- `unit` (String) The unit of cached data capacity of the Serverless Cache.

 <a id="nestedatt--cache_usage_limits--ecpu_per_second"></a>